Bill Clinton: 1992 presidential candidacy

-Bush's approval ratings were around 80 percent during the Gulf War, and he was described as unbeatable.
+Bush's approval ratings were around 80 percent during the Gulf War, and he was described as being unbeatable.
 When Bush compromised with Democrats to try to lower federal deficits, he reneged on his promise not to raise taxes, which hurt his approval rating.
 Clinton repeatedly condemned Bush for making a promise he failed to keep.
 By election time, the economy was souring and Bush saw his approval rating plummet to just slightly over 40 percent.
 Finally, conservatives were previously united by anti-communism, but with the end of the Cold War, the party lacked a uniting issue.
 When Pat Buchanan and Pat Robertson addressed Christian themes at the Republican National Convention—with Bush criticizing Democrats for omitting God from their platform—many moderates were alienated.
 Clinton then pointed to his moderate, "New Democrat" record as Governor of Arkansas, though some on the more liberal side of the party remained suspicious.
 Many Democrats who had supported Ronald Reagan and Bush in previous elections switched their support to Clinton.
 Clinton and his running mate, Al Gore, toured the country during the final weeks of the campaign, shoring up support and pledging a "new beginning".

 On March 26, 1992, during a Democratic fund raiser of the presidential campaign, Robert Rafsky confronted then Gov. Bill Clinton of Arkansas and asked what he was going to do about AIDS, to which Clinton replied, "I feel your pain".
 The televised exchange led to AIDS becoming an issue in the 1992 presidential election.
 On April 4, then candidate Clinton met with members of ACT UP and other leading AIDS advocates to discuss his AIDS agenda and agreed to make a major AIDS policy speech, to have people with HIV speak to the Democratic Convention, and to sign onto the AIDS United Action five point plan.

 1992 electoral vote results.
 Clinton won 370–168.

 Clinton won the 1992 presidential election (370 electoral votes) against Republican incumbent George H. W. Bush (168 electoral votes) and billionaire populist Ross Perot (zero electoral votes), who ran as an independent on a platform that focused on domestic issues.
 Bush's steep decline in public approval was a significant part of Clinton's success.
 Clinton's victory in the election ended twelve years of Republican rule of the White House and twenty of the previous twenty-four years.
 The election gave Democrats full control of the United States Congress, the first time one party controlled both the executive and legislative branches since Democrats held the 96th United States Congress during the presidency of Jimmy Carter.

 According to Seymour Martin Lipset, the 1992 election had several unique characteristics.
 Voters felt that economic conditions were worse than they actually were, which harmed Bush.
 A rare event was the presence of a strong third-party candidate.
 Liberals launched a backlash against 12 years of a conservative White House.
 The chief factor was Clinton's uniting his party, and winning over a number of heterogeneous groups.